Frequently Asked Questions

 - Education — What are their credentials and do they have any professional designations?
 Does maintaining their credentials and designations require them to have certain numbers of hours for continuing education courses?

-- Articles and presentations — Have they written articles or given presentations to professional groups and to others relating to their area of practice?
+- Articles and presentations — Have they written articles or given presentations to professional groups and to others relating to their areas of practice or nature of their business?

 - Credibility — Will they appear to be honest and believable in court?
 How do you believe that they will be perceived by a judge or jury?